Solid Color Epoxy Floor Coating Kits — Shop by Color

-1-Day Quick & Easy Solid Color Coating — Perfect for Workshops & Utility Spaces
+1-Day Solid Color Epoxy Floor Coating — Simple, Fast, and Built for Working Spaces

 This is the simplest professional coating system we offer — just two coats of Polyaspartic 85 and a single container of RZ Tint.
 No broadcast media, no scraping, no vacuuming.
 Pick a color, coat the floor, done.